Reducing Major Depressive Episodes With Online Treatment

 Despite these high numbers, one in three adults experiencing a major depressive episode did not seek treatment in the past year, yet effective treatments are available.
 Care can often include one or more treatments, including antidepressants, cognitive behavioral therapy (CBT), interpersonal therapy, psychodynamic counseling, or a combination.

-Online CBT and its impact on incidence of major depressive episodes
+Online CBT and incidence of major depressive episodes

 Although CBT has been proven to be effective for major depressive episodes, several barriers often limit individuals from seeking this therapy.
 Providing CBT requires having trained professionals available to serve a community, which is not always the case, especially in smaller or more rural areas.
 Also, sometimes stigmas associated with mental health challenges can prevent treatment.
 In addition, limited time, money, and transportation can be barriers to CBT.